OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-03.md

 ## Romans 3:19

-Now we know that whatever the Law says, it speaks to those who are under the Law, so that every mouth may be closed, and all the world may become accountable to God.
+Now we know that whatever the law says, it speaks to those who are under the law, so that every mouth may be silenced and the whole world held accountable to God.

 ## Romans 3:20

-Because by the works of the Law no flesh will be justified in His sight; for through the Law comes knowledge of sin.
+Therefore no one will be justified in his sight by the works of the law; for through the law comes knowledge of sin.

 ## Romans 3:21

-But now apart from the Law the righteousness of God has been revealed, being testified by the Law and the Prophets,
+But now, apart from the law, the righteousness of God has been revealed, being testified to by the Law and the Prophets.

 ## Romans 3:22

-The righteousness of God through faith in Jesus Christ for all those who believe; for there is no distinction,
+This righteousness is given through faith in Jesus Christ to all who believe.
+There is no distinction,

 ## Romans 3:23

-For all have sinned and fall short of the glory of God,
+for all have sinned and fall short of the glory of God,

 ## Romans 3:24

-Being justified as a gift by His grace through the redemption which is in Christ Jesus,
+and all are justified freely by his grace through the redemption that is in Christ Jesus.

 ## Romans 3:25

-Whom God displayed publicly as a propitiation in His blood through faith.
-This was to demonstrate His righteousness, because in God’s merciful restraint He let the sins previously committed go unpunished;
+God presented Christ as a sacrifice of atonement, through the shedding of his blood, to be received by faith.
+He did this to demonstrate his righteousness, because in his forbearance he had left the sins committed beforehand unpunished—

 ## Romans 3:26

-For the demonstration, that is, of His righteousness at the present time, so that He would be just and the justifier of the one who has faith in Jesus.
+he did this to demonstrate his righteousness at the present time, so that he might be just and the justifier of the one who has faith in Jesus.

 ## Romans 3:27

-Where then is boasting?
-It has been excluded.
+Where, then, is boasting?
+It is excluded.
 By what kind of law?
 Of works?
 No, but by a law of faith.

 ## Romans 3:28

-For we maintain that a person is justified by faith apart from works of the Law.
+For we maintain that a person is justified by faith apart from the works of the law.

 ## Romans 3:29

 Or is God the God of Jews only?
-Is He not the God of Gentiles also?
+Is he not the God of Gentiles also?
 Yes, of Gentiles also,

 ## Romans 3:30

-Since indeed God, who will justify the circumcised by faith and the uncircumcised through faith, is one.
+since there is only one God, who will justify the circumcised by faith and the uncircumcised through the same faith.

 ## Romans 3:31

-Do we then nullify the Law through faith?
-Far from it!
-On the contrary, we establish the Law.
+Do we then nullify the law by this faith?
+Certainly not!
+On the contrary, we uphold the law.